multiversx/mx-docs/docs/wallet/wallet-extension.md

   ![maiar-defi-wallet-welcome-page](https://user-images.githubusercontent.com/52820835/151935557-3be3f085-40a3-415e-b8a2-afbee54e1313.PNG)

 **Step 2:** Next, enter your 24-word secret phrase.
-You can either enter these phrases one at a time or you can simply paste in the phrase using the "_paste_" icon.
+You can either enter these words one at a time or you can simply paste in the words using the "_paste_" icon.

    ![importwallet](https://user-images.githubusercontent.com/52820835/151940645-b25dcee5-4a37-4950-80e8-434924f9f4d3.PNG)